Rae-ARK/ARKarium/docs/arkarium/REFACTOR_PLAN.md

 `MainActivity` and mostly just need to move down into these ViewModels, using `AndroidViewModel`/`viewModelFactory` for the pieces that still need `Context` (e.g.
 `getExternalFilesDir`, `contentResolver`).

+Applying the architecture philosophy above to this specific move:

+- **Stays a free function (rule 3), just relocated:** `mergeNovelForRescan` and `resolveLibraryRoot` are pure data-in/data-out logic today (the latter only touches `Context` to build a `DocumentFile`, which can be passed in rather than making the function a method).
+Both move to a small `LibraryScanCoordinator`-adjacent file as top-level functions, not as private methods buried inside `LibraryViewModel` - so they can keep being unit-tested exactly like `resolveTheme` today, independent of any ViewModel/Android test harness.
+- **Becomes ViewModel state (rule 2):** the `mutableStateOf`/`mutableStateListOf`
+  fields themselves (`novels`, `syncAllState`, `metadataSearchState`, etc.) and the suspend functions that only exist to update them in response to a user action - these are UI state and belong on the ViewModel, not on a service.
+- **Stays a service, unchanged (rule 1):** `ScannerImpl`, `SyncManager`, `PreferencesManager`, `TextChapterContentRepository`, and `GoogleBooksMetadataProvider` don't move or change shape - the ViewModels above just become their new callers instead of `MainActivity`.
+If a future feature needs new business logic that isn't UI state (e.g. a new sync strategy), it becomes a new service or a new function on an existing one, never a growth spurt on a ViewModel.

 ## Phase 3 - Navigation Compose (not yet started)